AvinandanBose/JavaGeneric/README.md

 :The above is inclusive nature of Wildcard in Generic Types:
 :During generating object of Class ,:
-:The type of Class would be the Class that implements the Interfaces:
+:The type of Class should be the Class that implements the Interfaces:
 ````

 </ul>